amoiz0468/Agent/README.md

 ### Backend

-- The backend is built using FastAPI.
+- The backend is built using Flask.
 - It provides an API endpoint `/api/query` to accept user queries.
 - The query is forwarded to the OpenAI GPT model, and the response is returned along with the conversation history.
 - The conversation history is stored in memory using Python dictionaries.